david-cortes/poismf/README.md

 (Alternatively, can also use L1 regularization or a mixture of L1 and L2, and use a conjugate gradient method instead of proximal gradient, which is slower but less likely to fail)

 At the moment it does not have a complete API, only a function to optimize the user/item factor matrices in-place - a similar API to [hpfrec](https://www.github.com/david-cortes/hpfrec) will come in the future.
+The R version has some basic `predict` functionality though.

-The implementation is in C with a Python interface (R interface to come in the future).
-Parallelization is through OpenMP.
+The implementation is in C with interfaces for Python and R. Parallelization is through OpenMP.

 ![image](tables/rr_table.png "retailrocket")
 ![image](tables/ms_table.png "millionsong")